Teacher Training Resources

 Virginia Department of Education

 The Virginia Department of Education created a publicly available dyslexia awareness module for all K-12 educators.
 The module covers characteristics of dyslexia, evidence-based interventions and accommodations for students with dyslexia, and screening for students with reading problems.
-A transcript of the video module is also available.

 Alabama Scottish Rite Foundation